dezzyboy/go-ethereum/cmd/faucet/README.md

 - `-network` is the devp2p network id used during connection
 - `-bootnodes` is a list of `enode://` ids to join the network through

-The `faucet` will use the `les` protocol to join the configured Ethereum network and will store its data in `$HOME/.faucet` (currently not configurable).
+The `faucet` will use the `les` protocol to join the configured Aegon network and will store its data in `$HOME/.faucet` (currently not configurable).

 ## Funding